-The V-Dem Infrastructure
+4 The V-Dem Infrastructure

 Being the executive arm of V-Dem, the staff at the V-Dem Institute is responsible for many of the V-Dem data operations.
 Most importantly, the Institute hosts the data collection process and has over the last years built a complex, custom-designed research infrastructure.
-The V-Dem research infrastructure is described in more detail in the document V-Dem Methodology.
-The infrastructure consists of six interrelated parts, below each part of the infrastructure is briefly elaborated on.
+It is described in more detail in the document V-Dem Methodology but consists of six interrelated parts briefly described below.

-- The network of more than 3,000 Country Experts across the world providing the raw data, as well as the staff operating and maintaining the infrastructure is the very core of the infrastructure. - A management software that is the "heart" of the operations and through which the Country Expert data collection can be managed.
-In a simplified description, the management software handles a roster of potential experts numbering some 20,000 individuals, and for the more than 3,000 Country Experts and is connected to the postgres database and the online surveys.
+- The network of more than 3,000 Country Experts across the world providing the raw data, as well as the staff operating and maintaining the infrastructure is the very core of the infrastructure. - A management software with some 50 custom-designed interfaces built in FileMakerPro on top of a relational database.
+This is the "heart" of the operations and through which the Country Expert data collection can be managed.
+In a simplified description, the management software handles a roster of potential experts numbering some 20,000 individuals, and for the more than 3,000 Country Experts and is connected to the Postgres database and the online surveys.
 Note that all data made public excludes confidential information about the Country Experts.
-Also, all personal identifying information is kept on encrypted servers behind several layers of protection, separately from the ratings submitted.

-- A Postgres database that contains all the raw data, experts' ratings, indices and related data and includes a large set of tables that relates to the data collection.
+Also, all personal identifying information is kept on encrypted servers behind several layers of protection, separately from the ratings submitted. - A Postgres database that contains all the raw data, experts' ratings, indices and related data and includes a large set of tables that relates to the data collection.
 A set of online surveys and administrative interfaces through which the experts submit their ratings.
 Most importantly, the website hosts the coding interface where Country Experts submit their ratings.
-The coding interfaces consist of a series of web-based functions that in combination allow experts to log in to the system using their individual (randomized) username and self-assigned access the surveys assigned to them.
+The coding interfaces consist of a series of web-based functions that in combination allow experts to log in to the system using their individual (randomized) username and access the surveys assigned to them.
 They are able to submit ratings for each question in each survey over long series of years.
-The coding interfaces combines features such as allowing for many types of questions (binominal, ordinal, multiple selection, etc.), country-specific and question-specific year masks (for example to allow coding only for elections years).
+The coding interface combines features such as allowing for many types of questions (binominal, ordinal, multiple selection, etc.), country-specific and question-specific year masks (for example to allow coding only for elections years).
 Question-specific instructions and clarifications are offered for each question in the survey, and the survey interface also features coder-self assessed confidence levels for each rating submitted. - A public website with information about the V-Dem and access to download of the data free of charge. - A set of online tools for analyzing the data (also available on the website).
-This is the most used section of the website is the section including 6 graphing tools which has been specifically designed for V-Dem.
-You find the online tools and information on how to use them here (link).
+This is the most used section of the website, including the graphing tools which has been specifically designed for V-Dem.
+You find the online tools and information on how to use them here.

 The three latter parts of the infrastructure are connected to the V-Dem website which can be viewed at www.v-dem.net.
-The website, survey interfaces and underlying relational database was originally designed by the Center for Research Computing (CRC) at the University of Notre Dame 2011-2013.
+The website, survey interfaces and underlying relational database were originally designed by the Center for Research Computing (CRC) at the University of Notre Dame, 2011-2013.
 The independent company Imaginary Landscape developed the platform 2013-2016.
-By fall 2016 Dr. Steven Wilson (V-Dem Post-Doc) assumed the role as Project Manager for Computational Infrastructure and now in charge for the V-Dem IT infrastructure together with Natalia Stepanova at the V-Dem Institute.
-At present, there are six tools for online analysis.
+By fall 2016, Dr. Steven Wilson (V-Dem Post-Doc) assumed the role as Project Manager for Computational Infrastructure and now is in charge of the V-Dem IT infrastructure together with Nazifa Alizada (substitute for Natalia Stepanova) at the V-Dem Institute.

+At present, there are 13 tools for online analysis: